luissilva1044894/Pyrez/README.md

 Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project, instead feel free to submit an issue.

+When using any of the authentication features, please do not risk your account.
+Instead, use an alt or a secondary account to protect your main account and assets that belong to it.

 #### Copyright & License 📝

 > I reserve the right to place future versions of this library under a different license. <br/>If you make any changes or additions to Pyrez itself, then it must be released under this same license, make it open source, and provide documentation of changes made.